Understand eBay Selling Fees Before Listing

 Be Careful With Listing Upgrades

 Listing upgrades are eBay's version of a waiter asking, "Do you want fries with that?"
-You need to understand what they are and if they are really worth paying for.
+You need to understand what they are and if they are worth paying for.
 These add-ons are included in the insertion fees, so once you add them to the listing and hit submit, there is no turning back.
 Unfortunately, there is no statistical data to support whether or not listing upgrades increase sales frequency or sales price.
 It's worth noting that listing fees vary greatly from .10 to $6.

 Insertion fees add up, so always check the fee calculation at the bottom of the listing before clicking submit.
 Sometimes—without your knowledge—the eBay Sell Your Item form automatically checks one or more of these upgrades, so be diligent about checking the fees before hitting the submit button.